ScrapeGraphAI/BrainCraft/README.md

 ## 📄 License

-BrainCraft is open-source software licensed under the MIT License.
+BrainCraft is open-source software licensed under the BSD-3-Clause License.
 See the [LICENSE](LICENSE) file for details.

 ---